Special Education and Family Law:

 Some of the rights that parents enjoy under the IDEA include:

-o Prior notice of meetings and proposed decisions or changes
+o Prior written notice of meetings and proposed decisions or changes

 o The opportunity to review student records

-o Being a part of the IEP team and development of their child’s IEP
+o Being a part of the IEP team and the development of their child’s IEP

 o Receipt of progress reports

-o To have the chance to agree or disagree with plans for initial evaluation and placement in special education
+o The chance to agree or disagree with plans for initial evaluation and placement in special education

 What happens when divorced/divorcing parents disagree about the proper course of action for their child?
 Is parental consent needed from both parents in order to proceed with a course of action regarding the provision of special education services?

-The 9th circuit has yet to rule on this exact issue, however a review of the Office of Administrative Hearings (OAH) cases identify two critical factors: (1) the language of a custody order or marital agreement regarding legal custody and educational decisions and (2) whether both parents who hold joint legal custody are given a meaningful opportunity to participate in the IEP process.
-A review of cases reveals that when one parent, who shares joint legal custody of the child, is largely ignored from their child’s special educational matters, OAH will find that that a course of action, such as agreement to an assessment or services, requires the consent of both parents.
+The 9th circuit has yet to rule on this exact issue; however, a review of the Office of Administrative Hearings (OAH) cases identifies two critical factors: (1) the language of a custody order or marital agreement regarding legal custody and educational decisions and (2) whether both parents who hold joint legal custody are given a meaningful opportunity to participate in the IEP process.
+When one parent, who shares joint legal custody of the child, is largely ignored during the child’s special educational matters, OAH will find that a course of action, such as agreement to an assessment or services, requires the consent of both parents.
 This approach suggests that courts do not want to allow one spouse the ability to eclipse the other spouse’s parental privilege.
 Assuming that both parents are involved in IEP process, OAH will defer to the language of the custody order or marital agreement regarding educational decisions.
 Unless the custody order specifically states that both parents must agree on all major decisions regarding education, OAH will usually find that only one parent’s agreement is needed in order to proceed with a decision concerning special education assessments or services.

 So what option does the non-consenting parent have?
-The non-consenting parent would presumably still have a right to challenge the decision that they disagree with by filing for due process, as they still enjoy IDEA rights.
+The non-consenting parent would presumably still have a right to challenge the decision by filing for due process, as he or she would still enjoy IDEA rights.
 Another conceivable option is for the non-consenting parent to ask the family court to change the order regarding educational decisions.

 o Tip: It’s important to distinguish between notice and consent.
-Parents are within their rights to expect that Districts should be providing notice to both parents regarding assessment plans, upcoming IEP meetings, and any proposed change in placement or services.
-Divorced parents should be cautious of District efforts to “Divide and Conquer” the parents.
-All decision-making should proceed with a focus on Child Centric outcomes.
+Parents are within their rights to expect that school districts should be providing notice to both parents regarding assessment plans, upcoming IEP meetings, and any proposed change in placement or services.
+Divorced parents should be cautious of district efforts to “divide and conquer” the parents.
+All decision-making should proceed with a focus on child-centric outcomes.

-Most importantly, divorced parents of children with disabilities should attempt to put aside their differences and work together to offer continued support to their child, especiallyduring and after a divorce.
-With this mindset, parents can be empowered to continue to be the best advocates for their child.
+Most importantly, divorced parents of children with disabilities should attempt to put aside their differences and work together to offer continued support to their child, especially during and after a divorce.
+With this mindset, parents are empowered to continue to be the best advocates for their child.